Citron Parser Generator

 Citron is adapted from the Lemon parser generator by Richard Hipp, the creator of SQLite.
 Lemon is used to generate the parser that parses SQL statements in SQLite.

 Using Citron requires Swift 4.
 The parser has no dependancies other than the Swift Standard Library.
-The lexer is dependant on Foundation for the use of regular expressions.
+The lexer is additionally dependant on Foundation for the use of regular expressions.

 To make use of Citron, we should: